-6. Route 9 Corridor Transportation and Land Use Master Plan Monitoring Support WILMAPCO STAFF PARTICIPANT: William Swiatek, Principal Planner, Jacob Thompson, Senior Planner In 2017 WILMAPCO developed a Master Plan for the Route 9 Corridor just south of Wilmington.
+5 Route 9 Corridor Transportation and Land Use Master Plan Monitoring Support

+WILMAPCO STAFF PARTICIPANT: William Swiatek, Principal Planner, Jacob Thompson, Senior Planner

+In 2017 WILMAPCO developed a Master Plan for the Route 9 Corridor just south of Wilmington.
 Staff will continue to provide technical assistance to our local civic and agency partners to help realize the implementation of this plan, though efforts such as the Route 9 Redefined RAISE Grant.
-This includes organizing Route 9 Monitoring Committee and Subcommittee meetings, supporting the prioritization of local transportation projects, conducting outreach, measuring data trends, and providing general support as needed for the plan's implementation.
+This includes organizing Route 9 Monitoring Committee and Subcommittee meetings, supporting the prioritization of local transportation projects, conducting outreach, measuring data trends, and providing general support as needed for the plan's implementation. \$25,000 is budgeted for consultant support.

-7. US 202 20 Year Land Use and Transportation Plan - Monitoring Support WILMAPCO STAFF PARTICIPANTS: Dan Blevins, Principal Planner and David Gula, Principal Planner The objective of the US 202 corridor Master Plan was to develop a corridor master plan to recommend physical improvements and governmental policies regarding transportation and land use.
-The result was to provide an environment to redevelop as a high-quality and attractive multi-modal corridor with provisions for future mixed-use land development with walkability, bikeability and place-making.
+6. US 202 20 Year Land Use and Transportation Plan - Monitoring Support

+WILMAPCO STAFF PARTICIPANTS: Dan Blevins, Principal Planner and David Gula, Principal Planner

+The objective of the US 202 corridor Master Plan was to develop recommended physical improvements and governmental policies regarding transportation and land use.
+The goal is to provide an environment to redevelop as a high-quality and attractive multi-modal corridor with provisions for future mixed-use land development with walkability, bikeability and place-making.

 This project provides consultant support to monitor changing transportation and land use patterns along Concord Pike, between the city of Wilmington and the DE/PA State Line, to support implementation efforts of the Concord Pike Corridor Master Plan.
 Land development activity and trends will be profiled, along with average daily vehicle traffic, truck traffic, intersection level of service, crashes, bus ridership and service changes, the status of both transportation and land use projects called for the in the Master Plan, and a profile of other relevant area planning and project efforts.
 The project, guided by input from the Monitoring Committee, will culminate in a published report.
-Participants include WILMAPCO, NCC Land Use, DelDOT, DTC and a consultant. \$135,000 is budgeted for consultant support.
+Participants include WILMAPCO, NCC Land Use, DeIDOT, DTC and a consultant.

-8. Southern New Castle County Master Plan - Monitoring Support
+7. Southern New Castle County Master Plan - Monitoring Support

-WILMAPCO STAFF PARTICIPANTS: Dan Blevins, Principal Planner and David Gula, Principal Planner The objective of the Southern New Castle County Master Plan was to develop a plan for the area south of the C&D Canal, which informs development and preservation decisions, recommended physical improvements and governmental policies regarding transportation and land use for Southern New Castle County, as implemented through the New Castle County Comprehensive Plan.
-The end result was to provide an environment to allow for growth and development with mixed-use land development with walkability, bikeability and place-making, while preserving natural and agricultural resources and assets.
+WILMAPCO STAFF PARTICIPANTS: Dan Blevins, Principal Planner and David Gula, Principal Planner

+The objective of the Southern New Castle County Master Plan was to develop a plan for the area south of the C&D Canal, which informs development and preservation decisions, recommended physical improvements and governmental policies regarding transportation and land use for Southern New Castle County, as implemented through the New Castle County Comprehensive Plan.
+The goal is to provide an environment that allows for growth and development with mixed-use land development with walkability, bikeability and place-making, while preserving natural and agricultural resources and assets.